 The ACS Division of Education invites students from all 4 years of medical school to participate in this in-person program designed specifically for medical students considering a career in surgery.
 Programming varies from day to day, and current medical students are welcome to attend all or select portions of the 3-day program.

 Medical students who wish to attend this program must register for both Clinical Congress and the Medical Student Program and be a current medical student.
 Please note that attendance is limited, and early registration is strongly encouraged.

 Some of the planned presentations and activities are listed below:

 Medical Student membership is only $20 and covers all years of medical school.
 Please note that it may take 1-2 weeks for your application to be reviewed and approved.

-Tuesday’s program will include a presentation by the Chair of the ACS Board of Regents, Anton N. Sidawy, MD, MPH, FACS, MAMSE.
+Tuesday’s program will include a presentation by the Chair of the ACS Board of Regents, Timothy J. Eberlein, MD, FACS, MAMSE.
 This will be followed by a presentation by Ajit K. Sachdeva, MD, FACS, FRCSC, FSACME, MAMSE, Director, ACS Division of Education.
 Afterward, students will learn the critical elements of the residency interview from an in-depth panel discussion and will then refine their interviewing skills during an interactive practice session with surgeons.
-They will then have the opportunity to informally network with residency program directors.
+The day will conclude with an informal networking event with residency program directors.